po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/08-Stu_Data-Serialization/README.md

-# 🐛 Main View is not Displaying Food Items
+# 🐛 Main View Is Not Displaying Food Items

-Work with a partner to resolve the following issue(s):
+Work with a partner to resolve the following issues:

 * As a party guest, I would like to view a full menu of food items that other guests will bring to the party.